Fit as a Mama Bear

 Expert Tips

 Let the batter sit for 2-3 minutes after whisking in the flour.
-This ensures all the pancakes will have the same texture/consistency as the gluten-free flour absorbs the liquid (just like these pumpkin protein muffins).
+This ensures all the pumpkin spice pancakes will have the same texture/consistency as the gluten-free flour absorbs the liquid (just like these pumpkin protein muffins).

 Take care to whisk the mixture so that no clumps remain, as this is easy to overlook.

-The gluten-free pumpkin pancakes don’t expand too much so the position you put them in the pan is more or less what they will look like.
+The gluten-free pumpkin pancakes don’t expand too much, so the position you put them in the pan is more or less what they will look like.

 If you want the pancakes to appear more uniform, use silicone pancake molds.